Whose Coat of Arms will fly high on the British Monarchy?

 Prince Philip’s mother was the late Princess Alice of Battenberg.
 She was by birth of the House of Battenberg.
 Born February 25, 1885, and died December 5, 1969, at age 84.
 Prince Phillip also comes from a strong lineage and in turn his children, as well as his grand-children will live long happy lives.

-Queen Elizabeth will rain another 14 years, thereafter, Prince Charles will be of a mature age of 79, he will rain 23 years in good health.
-Then it will be Prince William’s turn by then he will be 68 years of age.
+Queen Elizabeth II will celebrate her 100th birthday in year 2027, her rain will be the lonest of all British Monarchs.
+By then Prince Charles will be of a mature age of 78, and most likely to forfeit his turn to become king to this oldest son.
+But as healthy as Prince Charles is today he will rain 22 years in good health, to mark his 100th birthday.
+Then it will be Prince William’s turn by then he will be 66 years of age.
 William will rain 34 years.
 Unless Prince Charles abdicates!
-In that case, Prince William will get a head start in life and becomes the King of England by age 45 and will rain for 57 years on “the empire on which the sun never sets”.
+In that case, Prince William will get a head start in life and becomes the King of England by age 45 and will rain for 55 years on “the empire on which the sun never sets”.

 In conclusion, if everyone in the line of the throne proceeds as natural, by the time Prince George, born July 22, 2013, will rain over the United Kingdom, in the year 2085, he will be 72 years of age.
 History will record the three generations of British Kings.
 The only time this might change is when Prince George will have his first born to be a daughter.
 Then it will go back to British Queens, as it is today where Long Live Queen Elizabeth II reins over England.
 At that time, I will not be around to write a sequel to this blog!